w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 Two possible solutions to the open set problem:

 - An additional fictitious class is added to the classes (“the rest of the world”, “unknown”) and the so-called “negative examples” are added to the training set.
 - You allow the system not to assign the pattern.
-To this end, a threshold is defined and the pattern is assigned to the most likely class only when the probability is higher than the threshold.
+  - To this end, a threshold is defined and the pattern is assigned to the most likely class only when the probability is higher than the threshold.

-## Common problems in Data Acquisition
+## Common Problems in Data Collection

 Companies usually face common problems: